streamlit/docs/content/kb/tutorials/databases/private-gsheet.md

     st.write(f"{row.name} has a :{row.pet}:")
 ```

 See `st.experimental_connection` above?
 This handles secrets retrieval, setup, query caching and retries.
 By default, `.read()` results are cached without expiring.
 You can pass optional parameters to `.read()` to customize your connection.
-For example, you can specify the name of a worksheet, cache expiration time, or pass-through parameters for [`pandas.read_csv`](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html).
+For example, you can specify the name of a worksheet, cache expiration time, or pass-through parameters for [`pandas.read_csv`](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) like this:

 ```python
 df = conn.read(